SasankYadati/stories/_posts/2018-04-05-TensorFlow.md

   print("b=".format(sess.run(b)))
 ```
 ## Conclusion
 I hope you have gained a good sense of how TensorFlow works!
-You pretty much know the basic constructs and can further build up to develop awesome applications.
-I wish to write a post on TensorBoard in the near future, covering the visualization aspects of TensorFlow.
+You pretty much know the basic constructs and can further build-up to develop awesome applications.
+I wish to write a post on TensorBoard soon, covering the visualization aspects of TensorFlow.
 Until then!